What Is Glassine?

 At a cellular level, the supercalendering process breaks down the capillaries of the paper fibers.
 This gives the paper a highly closed surface with improved density and very low porosity.
 As a result, supercalendaring makes glassine resistant to grease, air, and moisture – ideal barrier protection from many substances.

-Many papers contain wax coatings or plastic laminates to achieve these protective benefits.
-Plastic fragments and silicone coatings are typically less biodegradable.
+Other types of paper contain wax coatings or plastic laminates to achieve these protective benefits.
+However, plastic fragments and silicone coatings are typically less biodegradable.
 Free from waxes or coatings, glassine is a sustainable alternative to laminated counterparts.

 Once the glassine paper completes its journey through the supercalendering machine, it is rolled or sheeted.
 Glassine sheets are often used for interleaving, inserting specific-sized sheets between delicate artwork, documents, books, or photos to protect from damage.
 Sheets are also used for windowing of envelopes and manufacturing fully translucent envelopes.

 Glassine is used most often in its translucent form because it shows what is beneath the paper.
 The color can be changed during the pulping process with the addition of dyes.
-Other additives – such as clay, titanium dioxide, or calcium carbonate – reduce the amount of light that is transmitted through the paper and make glassine more opaque.
+Other additives, such as clay, titanium dioxide, or calcium carbonate, reduce the amount of light that is transmitted through the paper—making glassine more opaque.

 The degree and quality of the supercalendering machine impacts how dense, and in turn how translucent, the final product becomes.
-The quality can vary drastically among manufacturers, with the clarity usually lost in cheaper glassine paper.
+Quality can vary drastically among manufacturers, with cheaper glassine paper usually losing clarity.

 Adjustments in the supercalendering process determine the weight, caliper (thickness), clarity, brightness, smoothness, strength, and grade of the final product.